 Once I had the placement for each frame marked with painters tape, I attached each one with wood glue and clamps.

-I needed one final touch to finish the console — the perfect pulls.
+I needed one final touch to finish the DIY console table — the perfect pulls.
 I decided that I wanted ring pulls, but after searching and searching, I nearly gave up on finding some that I actually liked and that were big enough and didn’t cost a fortune.
 I finally came across these at Hobby Lobby.
 I’m pretty sure that these are the only ring pulls that exist in Waco, Texas, and they just happened to be the right size.
 But the color and style wasn’t exactly right.

 But both of those problems could be easily remedied.
 As far as that art deco style goes, I just flipped them over and used the back sides, which are smooth and simple in style.
 And for the color, I gave them a coat of this spray paint…